 Leigh Kader, birth & Postpartum doula, Childbirth educator

 In partnership with Marni Deutsch

-Propelled by the birth of her first child in 2008 to explore a career change, Leigh is a certified cooperative childbirth educator with the Childbirth Education Association of Metropolitan New York and a certified birth doula with the Doulas of North America.
+Propelled by the birth of her first child in 2008 to explore a career change, Leigh is a certified cooperative childbirth educator with the Childbirth Education Association of Metropolitan New York and a birth and postpartum doula, having completed training with the Doulas of North America.
 In doula training, Leigh met a KINdred spirit in Marni Deutsch.
 After informally backing each other up throughout much of 2014, a more formal partnership was the next logical step in ensuring that their clients are as nurtured, informed and supported as possible.

 Experienced at supporting laboring women in a variety of birthing facilities from hospital and birthing center to home births, Leigh appreciates that childbirth is an intensely personal experience that each family defines differently.
 Her goal is to help women and their partners attain as positive a birth experience as possible.
 Leigh lives in Brooklyn with her husband and two children and enjoys jogging in Prospect Park and catching up on 10 year old television shows.
 Learn more about her in this 2015 interview.

 Following the births of her two daughters in 2008 and 2011, Natasha discovered there was a huge gap in maternity care—KINd support and education for the new family during the postpartum period (fourth trimester).
 Expectant parents and their healthcare providers place huge emphasis on preparing for labor and delivery, and virtually none on preparing for the journey of parenthood.
 Through her own experiences and by observing the struggles of other families, Natasha felt compelled to make a career change in 2012 to help close the gap.
 Working initially with home birth midwife Joan Bryson in 2013, she is now a DONA-Certified Postpartum Doula.